Sparkle Press Kit

 The initial version of Sparkle was released after 8 short months of work, in April 2014.
 This strong foundation was the basis for everything built into Sparkle from there on.
 After two major upgrades, many improvements, component additions and many bugs fixed, Sparkle 2.2 had reached an impressive level of maturity.
 It was time to go through the features with the fine comb.

-Sparkle 2.6 builds on the solid 2.5 foundation to add much improved website privacy, self hosted fonts, inlined critical CSS, an improved publishing engine and a slew of other features and fixes.
+Sparkle 2.6 built on the solid 2.5 foundation to add much improved website privacy, self hosted fonts, inlined critical CSS, an improved publishing engine and a slew of other features and fixes.

 Who is Sparkle for?